- Tested Minecraft Versions:

 - The wiki has examples for various things like reading NBT, modifying world files, pasting schematics, splitting up tasks, lighting etc.

-- If you need help with anything, hop on IRC or discord (link above)
+- If you need help with anything, hop on discord (link above)

 Persistent brushes (config option):